semool/service.auto3dmodesony/README.md

 ##SonyTV 3D AutoSwitch

-Switch your Sony 3D TV automaticly to 3D SBS/TAB Mode when playing an 3D Video and back to 2D after Playback stopped
+Switch your Sony 3D TV automaticly to 3D SBS/TAB Mode and back to 2D when the Kodi GUI Switch the Modes

 #####Tested Models:
 - Sony KDL-50W685A